ESSENTIAL COFFEE GEAR

 You can either get an electrical one, like this excellent model from Timemore that I personally use on a daily basis, or just get a basic one and add hot water yourself from your regular kettle.

 This little pen can test whether your local water is suitable for coffee.
-Just dip it under the surface, and right away it will give you a score of ‘total dissolved solids.’
+Just dip it under the surface, and right away it will give you a score of ‘total dissolved solids’ indicating how suitable the water is.
+(A reading between 40-80 is usually very good).

 If you want to experiment with water, this is an invaluable tool that will remove a lot of guesswork.
-Very cheap.
-I use mine almost every single day.
+This one from HM Digital is somewhat “premium” – there are many cheaper models that will also work quite well.

 additional tools